 Agricultural Land Classification

-Agricultural Land Classification surveys have been undertaken by Soil Environment Services across the UK on a regular basis for over 25 years on development sites ranging from less than a hectare to hundreds of hectares.
+Agricultural Land Classification (ALC) surveys have been undertaken by Soil Environment Services across the UK on a regular basis for over 25 years on development sites ranging from less than a hectare to hundreds of hectares.

 Typical development sites are for housing, solar farms, roads, or mineral extraction.

 ALC Survey – Agricultural Land Classification (England and Wales)

 To assist in assessing land quality usually for development and planning purposes, the former Ministry of Agriculture, Fisheries and Food (MAFF) developed a method for classifying agricultural land by grade according to the extent to which its physical or chemical characteristics impose long-term limitations on agricultural use for food production.
 Agricultural Land Classification (ALC Survey) is undertaken strictly in accordance with:

 - Agricultural Land Classification of England and Wales, Guidelines and criteria for grading the quality of agricultural land, 1988, MAFF, London.

 The classification includes a review of previous soil surveys and site information followed by an in depth field examination of the soil carried out in accordance with current survey methods and guidance documents.
 Field assessment of the soil by our experienced soil survey consultants is essential.

 Laboratory analysis may be required for soils from some sites.
 Flood risk information, if needed, is taken from Environment Agency records.

 - A map of the field survey observation point (pit or auger boring) locations and the ALC Grades.